How Do I Enable DDNS for My Synology Device?

 DDNS Key usernames and passwords are created individually for each hostname or group of hostnames.
 They are generated from the DNS Records page in your account.

-Click “Ok” and your done.
+Click “Ok” and you’re done setting up DDNS access for your Synology device.
 Your hostname should have been updated to your network’s external IP address.
-If you’re setting up a remote connection to your synology, your next step will be to port forward.
+If you’re setting up a remote connection to your Synology, your next step will be to port forward.